How to learn Swedish with todays available media.

-At the beginning of the summer I moved in to a different place where a TV was available.
-One morning, I found myself with my flat mate watching a TV series with Swedish subtitles, soon enough I got used to “read” the subtitles and unconsciously connect the words with their English version!
+At the beginning of the summer, I moved into a different place where a TV was available.
+One morning, I found myself with my flatmate watching a TV series with Swedish subtitles, soon enough I got used to “read” the subtitles and unconsciously connect the words with their English version!
 Not much of an improvement but it helped me to pick up some new words and get some examples of grammar structure.

 My point here is: First of all, one does get familiar with the language and practice it while watching TV (especially if the program is in Swedish), as you can connect words with their translation, get used to grammar structure, and familiarize with the pronunciation.
 Secondly, it is something that you can do in your free time and it literally takes no effort.

-As an international student, it’s rare to understand what is going on with the country you are living in, mainly because A) the newspaper is in Swedish naturally.
+As an international student, it’s rare to understand what is going on in the country you are living in, mainly because A) the newspaper is in Swedish naturally.
 B) most of the articles online are in Swedish as well.

 In my attempt to read, I came across 8 SIDOR.
 A news portal that has an integrated “audio articles” (I don’t know how to say it in a better way) in all their posts.
-Although most of the times I don’t understand anything (this can be frustrating I know but just give it a try), I find it interesting to listen the way words are supposed to be pronounced and how are they spelled.
+Although most of the times I don’t understand anything (this can be frustrating I know but just give it a try), I find it interesting to listen to the way words are supposed to be pronounced and how are they spelled.

-Honestly my knowledge in podcasts is limited.
-Before coming to Sweden the closest thing, I knew about podcasts was that there was an app in my phone, that was all.
+Honestly, my knowledge in podcasts is limited.
+Before coming to Sweden the closest thing, I knew about podcasts was that there was an app on my phone, that was all.
 Today, after following Edite’s podcast for a while now, I started listening to a few of them on my way to Chalmers whenever Spotify’s weekly recommendation wasn’t so good.
 This is how I came across to a few podcasts in Swedish that I listen to even though I don’t understand them most of the times.

 The ones that I like are about topics that I’m familiar with, this helps me understand a little bit more about the context of the podcasts itself and at the same time I get to listen the pronunciation and “melody” of the language.
 There are hundreds of podcasts available in here.